 How to make a good business even better

 Managers of large corporations regularly and systematically look at the performance of other companies to determine how they compare and where they can improve.
-Your business may be smaller, but it can still benefit if you follow the lead of bigger companies.
+Regardless of the size of your business, it can still benefit if you follow the lead of larger corporations.
 Whether the review you conduct is formal or informal, complex or simple, a benchmarking exercise can help reduce costs, improve performance, and infuse your business with new ideas.

 While you're conducting your review, CIBC business advisors and their team of specialists can direct you to relevant data sources, and provide feedback to help you focus on the areas that are most important to your business.